linkuha/test-golang-rest-orders-api/README.md

 Now my demos are running (working while I pay for it):

 * https://go-rest-test.pudich.ru/swagger/index.html - deployed on clean Selectel's VPS with help of Ansible and my own docker registry.
-* https://test-golang-rest.herokuapp.com/swagger/index.html#/ - deployed to Heroku and it's PostgreSQL paid addon.
+* https://test-golang-rest.herokuapp.com/swagger/index.html#/ - deployed to Heroku with PostgreSQL paid addon.

 It works :)